 Skip to content

-The communist period (1946-1991) in Albania was characterized by a massive accumulation of ammunition and weapons of Albanian, Chinese, and Soviet origin.
+The communist period (1946–91) in Albania was characterised by a massive accumulation of ammunition and weapons of Albanian, Chinese and Soviet origin.
 More than 100,000 tonnes of munitions and weapons were housed in various depots across the country.
-After 1991, these depots could not be maintained properly, and the dangerous storage environment was further exacerbated.
-In 2008, a massive explosion at an ammunition dismantling facility occurred.
-In order to reduce the further risks, Albania started to work on the establishment of a legal framework for the demilitarisation of munitions and upgrade of the decrepit facilities.
-The international community provided the country with technical and financial assistance on the subject.[1]
+After 1991, these depots could not be maintained properly, further exacerbating a dangerous storage environment.
+A massive explosion at an ammunition dismantling facility occurred in 2008.
+In order to reduce the risk of further incidents, Albania began work to establish a legal framework for the demilitarisation of munitions and the upgrade of decrepit facilities.
+The international community provided the country with technical and financial assistance for this purpose.1

 Launch the country dashboard